The New Dance Show

 The New Dance Show is a television series in Detroit, Michigan, which ran on WGPR-TV 62 (now a CBS affiliate known as WWJ-TV) and W68CH 68 (now WHPS-CD 15).
-Hosted by R.J.
-Watkins, The New Dance Show was a local version of Soul Train and featured regular dancers, including a man who dressed like a Gypsy and who wore a cape, and a woman who dressed as a boxer.
-The show featured music from several influential Detroit techno artists.
+Hosted and executively produced by R.J.
+Watkins alongside producer Henry Tyler, they worked to capture the styles, hair, music, and culture of the late 1980s and early 1990s.

+History

 The New Dance Show was developed as a spin-off of The Scene, which ran from October 1975 to December 1987.
+The Scene, was described as being more "disco-oriented" as it brought new wave of techno and electronic sound after the disco-era.

+Watkins told Michigan Chronicles "'There was such a strong desire for a dance show..after it [The Scene] was gone for awhile they missed it".

-The New Dance Show debuted in 1988, the first show being recorded at Reggie's Moulin Rouge in Detroit.
+The New Dance Show debuted in 1988, and the ratings were good from the start.
+The show was the first show recorded at Reggie's Moulin Rouge in Detroit and the first Black-owned radio and television broadcast show established in the country.

 Production later moved to Highland Park in 1994 after R.J.
 Watkins' purchase of WHPR-FM.
-The New Dance Show briefly ended production shortly afterward after WGPR was sold and Watkins signed on his W68CH as a sister station to WHPR, which would resume production of The New Dance Show for two additional years.
-Reruns currently air on the now-WHPS-CD at various evening timeslots.
+The New Dance Show briefly ended production shortly afterward after WGPR was sold and Watkins signed on his W68CH; a sister station to WHPR, which would resume production of The New Dance Show for two additional years.
+Reruns currently air on the now-WHPS-CD at various evening hours.

+Music, dancers, and style

+Throughout the show music from several influential Detroit techno artists and outlets were featured.
+Many viewers of the show recall hearing artists such as Kraftwerk, Techno Bass, Risse, and more.

+The New Dance Show was a local version of Soul Train and featured regular dancers.
+Many of the dancers on the show grew up watching Soul Train and The Scene, a foundation to them finding their own unique style.
+Some of the most popular dancers from the show include, Keith Bledsoe, LaWanda Gray, Norman Sadler and Pam Thomas.
+The dance styles ranged from Detroit street-style and free style with elements of disco.